cpawley/HHG2-MSP-Physics/Differentiation.md

 **Graph 3**: y is a cubic function, which is the derivative of a fourth-degree polynomial.

-## Glossary

-*Derivative:* a measurement of the rate of change of a function with respect to a variable.
-Derivatives are one of the fundamental tools for calculus.

-*Differentiation:* the operation of finding the derivative of a function.

-*Gradient/slope:* a number describing the direction and steepness of a function.
-For a straight line, the slope is equal to the distance travelled over the y-axis divided by the distance travelled over the x-axis.
-For curved graphs, the slope at a certain point is equal to the derivative at that point.

-*Tangent:* a straight line (or plane) that, at a certain point, touches a curve but does not cross it at that point.

 <span style="background-color:yellow">

 ## Sample exercises

 Compute the following derivatives:

 1.     f(x) = 4x4 + 3x2 + 1

 2.     f(x) = x sin(2x)

 3.     f(x) = exx2

 4.     f(x) = ln(x2)

 </span>

 <span style="background-color:light-yellow">

-Answers:
+*Answers:*

 1. f’(x) = 16x3 + 6x

-2. f’(x) = sin(2x) + 2xcos(2x) 	                                                                         Product + Chain rules
+2. f’(x) = sin(2x) + 2xcos(2x)    (Product + Chain Rules)

-3. f’(x) = x2ex-2xexx4 = xex(x-2)x4= ex(x-2)x3                                                        Quotient rule
+3. f’(x) = x2ex-2xexx4 = xex(x-2)x4= ex(x-2)x3    (Quotient rule)

 4. f’(x) = 1x22x =2x

 </span>

+## Partial derivatives:

+Not all functions consist of only one variable; in many cases, it has multiple.
+This is were **partial differentiation** comes into play.
+Let’s use some function f(x,y,z) = 3x2 + sin(xy) + 2z which is a function of three variables: x, y, and z. **When taking a partial derivative, you differentiate the function with respect to only one of these variables; the other variables will become constants.** So, if one were to take the derivative of f(x,y,z) with respect to z, 3x2 and sin(xy) would be treated as constants.
+As mentioned before, the derivative of a constant is zero.
+Thus, the derivative will simply be 2.
+If one would take the derivative with respect to x, the y in sin(xy) is a constant, and the situation is similar to if you would be taking the derivative of, for example, sin(4x).
+The derivative of f with respect to x is then 6x + ycos(xy).
+Similarly, the derivative of f with respect to y is xcos(xy).

+The partial derivative with respect to x is denoted as f(x,y,z).
+So, the lowercase delta is used to denote a partial derivative.

+You can also take a second partial derivative, which is a partial derivative of a partial derivative.
+The first partial derivatives with respect to x, y, and z are respectively:

+f(x,y,z) = 6x + ycos(xy)

+f(x,y,z) = xcos(xy)

+f(x,y,z) = 2 .

+No matter with respect to what variable you take a second partial derivative of z f(x,y,z), for this example function, it will always be zero.
+Differentiating xf(x,y,z) and yf(x,y,z) with respect to z will also result in zero, because there are only constants in these partial derivatives. xf(x,y,z) and yf(x,y,z), however, can both be differentiated with respect to x as well as y.

+If the former is differentiated with respect to x, that is denoted as:

+2x2f(x,y,z) .

+If you take the derivative with respect to y, it is denoted as:

+2ydxf(x,y,z) .

+2ydxf(x,y,z) = 6 – y2sin(xy)

+For 2ydxf(x,y,z), the product rule is needed.

+2ydxf(x,y,z) = cos(xy) – xysin(xy) .

+If you would differentiate yf(x,y,z) with respect to x, the result is most likely equal to that of 2ydxf(x,y,z).

+In most cases, the order in which the two derivatives are taken have no influence on the result.
+However, since there are functions for which this is not the case, you should not just assume that

+2ydxf(x,y,z) = 2xdyf(x,y,z) .

+## Small increment approximation

+A useful application of (partial) differentiation is **small increment approximation.** Small changes in some function f of x and y can be approximated using the following formula:

+**δf = (∂ f)/(∂ x)δx + (∂ f)/(∂ y)δy**

+Let’s look at small increment approximation using the example of the volume of a cylinder, which is  πr2h.
+So, the volume is dependent on two variables: the radius r and the height h.
+When both variables change by a very small amount, you can approximate the change in the cylinder’s volume.

+δV = (∂ V)/(∂ r)δr + (∂ V)/(∂ h)δh

+(∂ V)/(∂ r) and (∂ V)/(∂ h) are the rates of change of V with respect to r and h, respectively; δr and δh are the changes in r and h, respectively.

+Example:

+You are baking a cake that is rapidly rising in the oven.
+Initially, the cake had a radius of 15 cm and a height of 10 cm.
+At a certain point, the cake has a radius of 15.4 cm and a height of 10.12 cm.
+Find the approximate change in the cake’s volume.

+The equations:

+δV = (∂ V)/(∂ r)δr + (∂ V)/(∂ h)δh

+V = πr2h

+(∂ V)/(∂ r) = 2πrh

+(∂ V)/(∂ h) = πr2

+δV = 2πrh δr + πr2 δh

+δr = 4 mm

+δh = 1.2 mm

+δV = 2π*15 cm*10 cm*0.4 cm + π*225 cm2*0.12 cm = 462 cm3

+## Summary

+A derivative is a measurement of the rate of change with respect to a certain variable.
+One of the most important derivatives is as follows:

+For f(x) = axn→ f’(x) = naxn-1.

+Important differentiation rules are the product rule, the quotient rule, and the chain rule.

+Some functions contain multiple variables; you can take a derivative with respect to one of these variables.
+When differentiating with respect to one variable, the other variables in the function become constant.

+An important application of partial differentiation is small increment approximation, with which one can estimate small changes in a function.
+For some function f of x and y f(x,y), the change in f can be approximated using the following formula:

+δf = (∂ f)/(∂ x)δx + (∂ f)/(∂ y)δy .

+## Glossary

+**Derivative:** a measurement of the **rate of change of a function with respect to a variable**.
+Derivatives are one of the fundamental tools for calculus.

+**Differentiation:** the operation of finding the derivative of a function.

+**Gradient/slope:** a number describing the direction and steepness of a function.
+For a straight line, the slope is equal to the distance travelled over the y-axis divided by the distance travelled over the x-axis. **For curved graphs, the slope at a certain point is equal to the derivative at that point.**

+**Tangent:** a straight line (or plane) that, at a certain point, **touches a curve but does not cross it at that point.**

+## Further Links to Videos and Additional Literature:

-## Videos on Rules for Combined Functions:
+### Videos on Rules for Combined Functions:

 **For an explanation and examples of the Product Rule:**